Relationship after Abortion: Will Abortion Help or Hurt?

 Both men and women are also likely to report intimate partner violence after abortion.

 In addition, difficulties tend to persist even after moving on to new relationships.
 With the beginning of a new relationship, the injuries from abortion don’t go away.
-Women remain at increased risk of interpersonal problems and are more likely to feel that their quality of life would improve if their relationships ended.
+Women remain at increased risk of interpersonal problems.
+They are more likely to feel that their quality of life would improve if their relationships ended.

 Having had an abortion significantly increases the likelihood of a breakup, usually directly after the procedure.
 However, it is more difficult to tell whether abortions are the cause of the breakdown, or merely a symptom of a relationship that was weak to begin with.